 sea salt is used sparingly to finish dishes and desserts to give them a little extra zing.
 The Chatelaine kitchen team uses it in its pesto-burrata salad, salted caramel ice cream and double chocolate brownie cookies.

 If you prefer to buy Canadian, there’s a burgeoning homegrown sea salt industry.
-The companies are still quite small (the Newfoundland Salt Company in Bonavista and Pure Sea Salt New Harbour, Newfoundland currently take orders via email), but many ship across the country, making it easy to order a few jars or gift sets to bring to your next holiday party.
+Companies like the Newfoundland Salt Company in Bonavista, Newfoundland, Vancouver Island Sea Salt, Salt West from Sooke, B.C., and Tidal Salt from Halifax ship across the country (while Pure Sea Salt in New Harbour, Newfoundland currently take orders via email) making it easy to order a few jars or gift sets to bring to your next holiday party.